 This article briefly talks about Altria’s (NYSE:MO) liquidity from the perspective of the current ratio, working capital and quick ratio or acid test ratio.

-As we all know, liquidity is the most important lifeline of a business and it’s no exception for Altria.
+That said, liquidity is the most important aspect of a business and it’s no exception for Altria.

 Reading into the liquidity ratios may give us a clue about Altria’s business operations and thus its financial well-being on a very high-level basis.